 But the best part about neutral fixers is that they don’t require a stop bath after the developer.
 Unlike rapid fixer, neutral fixer doesn’t require acidic conditions to adequately fix film to archival standards.
-Since developers are most often basic, the stop bath not only immediately halts development, but it also decreases the solution pH so that the fixer can do it’s work without having to fight against the leftover basic compounds in the developer.
+Since developers are most often basic, the stop bath not only immediately halts development, but also decreases the solution pH so that the fixer can do its work without having to fight against the leftover basic compounds on the film.

-Neutral fixer has buffer solutions built in that neutralize the developer without exhausting the fixer.
+A neutral fixer contains buffer solutions that neutralize the developer without exhausting the fixer.
 That way, you can switch from developer to fixer without worrying.

-That means it’s possible to not only get rid of an entire chemical process, but you can also reduce the overall number of rinses between solutions.
+That means it’s possible to not only get rid of an entire step in the development process but can also reduce the overall number of rinses between solutions.
 This one is better for your wallet and the environment.
 If you’re interested in learning more about fixers, take a look at this article that shows everything there is to know about using and reusing fixer.

 4. Store and recycle used fixer

-While the amount of silver your fixer solution has at home may be mostly insignificant, the amount of people starting to take up film developing will take a toll over time.
+While the amount of silver your fixer solution has at home may be mostly insignificant, the number of people starting to take up film development will take a toll over time.